-A low-pressure condition happens when the oil pressure fails to reach the minimum recommended value at startup or when the value stays below the normal operating pressure threshold for an extended period.
-A low-pressure state is not to be mixed up with an incorrect oil level which will, in turn, cause the same symptoms and consequences.
+A low-pressure condition happens when the oil pressure fails to reach the minimum recommended value at start-up or when the value stays below the average operating pressure threshold for an extended period.
+A low-pressure state is not to be mixed up with an incorrect oil level, which will, in turn, cause the same symptoms and consequences.

 Low Oil Pressure Symptoms